HashCookies/hashcookies.github.io/_posts/2016-03-29-javascript-client-apps-are-pretty-cool.markdown

 Aside from the slightly unfortunate acronym (ISYL), I Speak Your Language is a directory of health service providers with special emphasis on languages spoken, for older migrant populations in Australia.
 Our task was to create a website that made it simple for people with limited technical and language abilities to access that information.

 Much of our approach hasn’t changed.
 We still put in a lot of effort in crafting the user interface, still argue over sentence structures, or semantics of UI labels.
-But where we would have previously built the site with a CMS like Wordpress, or serve pages from from Ruby on Rails application server, we now separate the concerns of server from client.
+But where we would have previously built the site with a CMS like Wordpress, or serve pages from from Ruby on Rails server, we now separate the concerns of data (server) from the visual (client).
 A javascript client powered by the Ember framework.

 ### A non-technical technical explanation